Using java for the front-end of a web app in 2022

 Using Java for front-end development is often thought to be just impossible: Java is for heavy backend stuff, right?

-Yes, a long time ago, Java Applets and Java Webstart enabled java apps to be launched from the browser.
+Yes, a long time ago, Java Applets and Java Webstart enabled Java apps to be launched from the browser.
 But this is ancient history, as old as the Flash plugin šŸ’€.

 Even without applets, there is still a way to use Java for the front end: this is JSP or ā€œJava Server Pagesā€, which many computer science students learned at school.
 Even if JSP is still discussed in some books on Java for the web (eg 1, 2), it is outdated since the 2010s.
 Another dead end šŸ’€ šŸ˜”.

 Last, there are frameworks that enable Java developers to ā€œtranspileā€ (convert in a complicated way) their code into Javascript thanks to the Google Web Toolkit (GWT, not super fresh) or the up-and-coming J2Cl project (also by Google, very active).
-GWT and J2Cl however are not meant as a beginner-friendly frameworks, they are more of enterprise toolings developed by Google, to be used by big projects in companies.
+GWT and J2Cl however are not meant as beginner-friendly frameworks, they are more of enterprise toolings developed by Google, to be used by big projects in companies.

 The unsung hero šŸŒˆ of Java for the front-end: Jakarta Faces (JSF)!